 HOUSE PRICE CHANGE, NOVEMBER 2012

-Property prices in Hong Kong have surged 73% (56% inflation-adjusted) over the past three years, propelled by very low interest rates and strong foreign demand.
+Property prices in Hong Kong have surged 117.2% (89.5% inflation-adjusted) from December 2008 to December 2012, propelled by very low interest rates and strong foreign demand.

-Property prices in Hong Kong are expected to continue rising in 2013, albeit at a slower pace, according to local property experts.
+Property prices in Hong Kong are expected to fall in 2014, according to several property market experts.

 Hong Kong’s total domestic sales and purchase agreements fell 37.8% in 2011 to 84,462, from 135,778 in 2010.
 Transactions fell 20.3% on the primary market, and 39.8% on the secondary market.